brikrey67/js-ajax/readme.md

 ```

 ## You Do: DOM Manipulation Using Response Data (10 minutes)
 Delete the HTML inside of `index.html` (though not the two `<script>` tags!) and replace it with a form and a `<h1>`.
 Your form should include a single input for an ID and a submit button.

-Add an event listener to your form so that when the user submit it, you make an AJAX call to the PokéAPI to find the Pokemon with the ID from the ID form field.
+Add an event listener to your form so that when submitted, you trigger an AJAX call to the PokéAPI to find the Pokemon with the ID from the ID form field.

 Inside your `.done()` promise callback, set the text of your `<h1>` to be the name of the Pokemon the user searched for.